-The EAP, Mrs Ndivhudzannyi is a registered EAP (EAPASA Reg Number 2020/1554) with a BSc (Hons) Earth Sciences, majoring in Mining and Environmental Geology.
-She is a self-motivated and hardworking Geologist with 13 years of experience in environmental, mining exploration, open cast work and consulting in the mining industry.
-She has proven leadership skills from supervising exploration rigs (Reverse Circulation and Percussion Drilling).
-Proven field experience in exploration, i.e. mapping, borehole logging, borehole sampling, sample preparation for laboratory analysis, supervisory duties in the field.
-Her responsibilities involve but are not limited to managing all Environmental matters: Environmental Impact Assessment and Environmental Management Programme, Environmental Authorizations, Environmental Auditing & Risk Assessment, Mine Closure & Rehabilitation, and conducting & reviewing Environmental specialists' studies.
-Ndivhudza also has experience in writing geological reports, including Prospecting Work Programmes and Mining Work Programmes Environmental Management Plans, handling Department of Mineral Resources and Energy documents in general like the submission of Mining & Prospecting Right Applications and Renewals.
+The EAP, Mrs Ndivhudzannyi is a registered EAP (EAPASA Reg Number 2020/1554) and a GSSA registered geologist with a BSc (Hons) Earth Sciences in Mining and Environmental Geology.
+She has close to 11 years' experience in the exploration and open cast work in the mining industry.
+She has proven leadership skills from supervising exploration rigs (Reverse Circulation and percussion drilling).
+She has proven working experience in field exploration and mapping, borehole logging, borehole sampling, sample preparation for laboratory analysis, handling of GPS, supervisory duties within the field, geological report and progress report writing, including Prospecting Work Programmes and Environmental Management Plans, handling the DMR documents in general.

-Please refer to Appendix 2 for a copy of the EAP's Curriculum Vitae and Professional Registration Certificate.
+Please refer to Error!
+Reference source not found. for a copy of the EAP's Curriculum Vitae and P rofessional Registration Certificate.